 Association / assembly rights

-In addition to the promotion of partisan, pro-government discourse and hate speech in public media, the government’s grip on the judiciary and increasing tendency to criminalize defamation have started to have an effect on private media as well.
+In addition to the promotion of partisan, pro-government discourse and hate speech in public media, the government’s grip on the judiciary and its increasing tendency to criminalize defamation began to affect private media as well.

 Freedom of expression